 Staff will also monitor provider-ordering and inventory-management practices and evaluate adherence to COVID-19 vaccine reconciliation and inventory requirements.
-Staff will run daily reports using IIS data to generate a list of providers who have not accepted an order into their inventory within 7 business days.
+Staff run reports using IIS data to generate a list of providers who have not accepted an order into their inventory within 7 business days, as needed/indicated.
 This information will be sent to ordering staff for follow-up with the provider.
-The staff wil generate a monthly report using IIS data to identify providers who are not reconciling their inventory every 30 days.
+The staff will generate a monthly report using IIS data to identify providers who are not reconciling their inventory every 30 days.
 This information will be sent to ordering staff for follow-up with the provider as well.

 Monitoring Fiscal Resources for Incoming Grants